syncfusion-content/javascript-docs/js/Grid/Exporting.md

 ## Multiple Grid export to single file

-To export multiple grids in current page, the method `ej.Grid.exportAll` can be used with ‘jquery selector’ as the parameter.
+To export multiple grids in current page, the method `ej.Grid.exportAll` can be used with 'jquery selector' as the parameter.

 The JavaScript code snippet for it is